17 Different Types of Animals With Exoskeletons

 Photo by sipa on Pixabay

-Rats are starting our list of animals with exoskeletons.
+Rats are the first animal on our list with exoskeletons.
 They are parasitic arachnids from the subclass Acari that feed on other creatures.

 Aquatic and terrestrial species feed on various substances, including plant matter, body parts, and skin flakes.